Angelika's Yarn Store

 knitting machine magazines.
 When the boom in hand knitting began in

-I am no longer a one-woman yarn store.
-Henry now joins me 5 days a week with a man's sense of color and a real grasp of what's trending.
-Laura, a PSU student, has also joined us part time.
-I work with hand knitters, machine knitters and crocheters, and time permitting, I try to get a few knit designs published.
+Henry joined me 5 days a week with a man's sense of color and a real grasp of what's trending.
+Laura, a PSU student, also joined us part time.
+We worked with hand knitters, machine knitters and crocheters, and time permitting, I try to get a few knit designs published.
 I still love my knitting machines and continue to put them to work with hand knit yarns.

 If you are new to machine knitting and don't know what